Thinking through an Exceptional Circumstances application

 Short of evidence?
 Speak with us - we might be able to think of more people or agencies that could support your application.

 That’s the theory.
-For more information on technicalities and deadlines see the University's full Extenuating Circumstances Procedure.
+For more information on technicalities and deadlines see the University's full Exceptional Circumstances Procedure.